ProcessPA/jekyll-site/_posts/2019-12-24-how-to-ccose-for-the-holidays.md

 ---
-title: How to Close for the Holidays
+title: How to Ccose for the Holidays
 date: 2019-12-24 10:40:00 +1000
 author: Process PA Team
 layout: post